FichteFoll/resumeback/docs/reference.rst

    When a generator decorated by this is called, it receives a wrapper of its instance as the first parameter.
-   The wrapper is an instance of :class:`WeakGeneratorWrapper`.
+   The wrapper is an instance of :class:`GeneratorWrapper`.
    The function then returns said wrapper.

    Useful for creating generators